Resume Examples

 Healthcare is an industry where you want your resume to be straightforward and to the point.
 You will have a higher chance of getting an interview if your resume has a format that presents your information in a direct way.
 The most common professional resume format used is the chronological resume.
 This is a format that highlights your work history over other qualifications.
 Recruiters like resumes that are written in this format because they are easy to read quickly.

 However, there are other resume formats you can use that may display your information better, depending on your circumstances.
 A functional resume format highlights your skills over your experience.
-A resume builder can be a helpful tool to see your resume in different formats and decide which one shows your information in the best light.
+A resume maker can be a helpful tool to see your resume in different formats and decide which one shows your information in the best light.

 You may not have many years of experience, but if you have a dental assistant certification and qualified training, then there are many hiring managers who will be happy to hire you as an entry-level dental assistant.